While food products are the most common ways sulfites (sulphites) can enter the human body, some non-food products also can cause problems for people.

 - Cleaning products

 Unfortunately, many product that aren’t used directly on the body don’t disclose the ingredients on the package.
 Therefore some research has to be done if you wish to totally eliminate sulfates as well.

-Since sulfites are in few non food products diet is the most important thing to focus on.
-However if you have consistant rashes and excema should take a close look at all the products your skin is coming in contact with.
+Since sulfites are in few non-food products, diet is the most important thing to focus on.
+However if you have consistent rashes and eczema should take a close look at all the products your skin is coming in contact with.

 By eliminating these products you can elevate any reactions your body may be having to sulfites.